Hip roof: Advantages and disadvantages

 A hip roof is self-bracing, requiring less diagonal bracing than a gable roof.
 Hip roofs are thus much more resistant to wind damage than gable roofs.
 Hip roofs have no large, flat, or slab-sided ends to catch wind and are inherently much more stable than gable roofs.
 However, for a hurricane region, the roof also has to be steep-sloped; at least 35 degrees from horizontal or steeper in slope is preferred.
 When wind flows over a shallow sloped hip roof, the roof can behave like an airplane wing.
 Lift is then created on the leeward side.
-The flatter the roof, the more likely this will happen.
+The flatter the roof, the more likely this is to happen.
 A steeper pitched hip roof tends to cause the wind to stall as it goes over the roof, breaking up the effect.
-If the roof slopes are less than 35 degrees from horizontal, the roof will be subject to uplift.
+If the roof slopes are less than 35 degrees from horizontal, the roof is subject to uplift.
 Greater than 35 degrees, and not only does wind blowing over it encounter a stalling effect, but the roof is actually held down on the wall plate by the wind pressure.

 A disadvantage of a hip roof, compared with a gable roof on the same plan, is that there is less room inside the roof space; access is more difficult for maintenance; hip roofs are harder to ventilate; and there is not a gable with a window for natural light.
 Elegant, organic additions are relatively difficult to make on houses with hip roofs.